Gamma Boötis

 Gamma Boötis is a binary star system in the northern constellation of Boötes the herdsman, forming the left shoulder of this asterism.
 Its name is a Bayer designation that is Latinised from γ Boötis, and abbreviated Gamma Boo or γ Boo.
 The primary component has the proper name Seginus, pronounced /sɪˈdʒaɪnəs/, the traditional name of the Gamma Bootis system.
 It has a white hue and is visible to the naked eye with a typical apparent visual magnitude of +3.03.
 Based on parallax measurements, it is located at a distance of 86 light-years, but is drifting closer to the Sun with a radial velocity of −32 km/s.

 Properties

 The double nature of this system was discovered by American astronomer S. W. Burnham in 1878, and has the discovery code BU 616.
 The system is resolved into a pair separated by 33.4 arcseconds with a brightness difference of 9.7 magnitudes.
 The brighter primary is itself a close pair separated by 0.069 arcsecond, as discovered by B. L. Morgan and associates in 1975.
 The primary or 'A' component of this double star system is designated WDS J14321+3818 ('B' is the star UCAC2 45176266) in the Washington Double Star Catalog.
 Parallax measurements for component B give a distance of approximately 576 pc.
-Gamma Boötis' two components are themselves designated WDS J14321+3818Aa (Seginus) and Ab.
+Gamma Boötis' two components are themselves designated Gamma Boötis Aa (Seginus) and Ab.